visciang/dataspecs/README.md

 ![CI](https://github.com/visciang/dataspec/workflows/CI/badge.svg) [![Coverage Status](https://coveralls.io/repos/github/visciang/dataspec/badge.svg?branch=master)](https://coveralls.io/github/visciang/dataspec?branch=master)

-Typespec based data loader (and validator) for Elixir (inspired by [forma](https://github.com/soundtrackyourbrand/forma)).
+Typespec based data loader and validator (inspired by [forma](https://github.com/soundtrackyourbrand/forma)).

-DataSpec can validate and load elixir data into a more structured form by trying to map it to conform to a typespec.
+DataSpec **validate and load** elixir data into a more structured form by trying to map it to conform to a **typespec**.
+It support most typespec
+specification: basic types, literal types, built-in types, union type, parametrized types, maps, remote types and user defined types.

-It can be simply used to validate some elixir data against a typespec or it can be useful when interfacing with external data sources that provide you data as JSON or MessagePack, but that you wish to transform into either proper structs or richer data types without a native JSON representation (such as dates or sets) in your application.
+It can be used to validate some elixir data against a typespec or it can be useful when interfacing with external data sources that provide you data as JSON or MessagePack, but that you wish to validate transform into either proper structs or richer data types without a native JSON representation (such as dates or sets) in your application.

 ## Usage